floodfx/liveviewjs/apps/liveviewjs.com/docs/02-quick-starts/deno-build-first-liveview.md

 ## Setup a new Route

-Let's add a route to this LiveView so we can see it in our browser.
+Let's add a route to this LiveView to see it in our browser.
 Edit `packages/deno/src/example/index.ts` and make the following highlighted changes:

 ```ts title="packages/deno/src/example/index.ts" {3,7}